 The perfect lighting can turn a drab building into a well-lit and productive business.
 The right lighting should serve the purpose of creating an inviting, and safe environment for its customers.
 Whatever experience you want your occupants to have is all dependent on how you choose to light the space.

 Great lighting can not only brighten up a space, but can be used to heighten the level of attention and improve the perception of your restaurant.
-When choosing a lighting design plan for your restaurant or other commercial hospitality space, there are some factors to consider:
+When choosing a lighting design plan for your restaurant or other commercial hospitality spaces, there are some factors to consider:

 Square Footage of Space